immutant/immutant.org/development/releasing.md

 > 'Tis a lesson you should heed,
 > If at first you don't succeed,
 > Try, try again

+# Promote the clojars artifacts

+Login to [clojars](http://clojars.org), and promote all eight of the deployed artifacts.

 # Release the project in JIRA